hpware/news-analyze/README.md

 ### The API returning outdated data from more than 5+ years:
 Here is the GitHub Issue: https://github.com/hpware/news-analyze/issues/2

-### Groq API not loading to .env for some reasons.
-If the user did not load a GROQ api, the summerizing system will just fail outright.
-Fixing this rn.

 ### When using the desktop in the dev env it pops up an error
 ![](/.github/README/error1.png)

 For some reasons, Nuxt's dev env prev does not display this error, but with the newer ones, it started displaying this error, please run `./wipedev.sh` or `./wipedev.bat` and restart the dev server.
-(And this is only a temp fix, I have no idea how can I fix this, if you have a fix, please submit a PR thx.)
+(And this is only a temp fix, I have no idea how can I fix this, if you have a fix, please submit a PR, thx.)

 ## Why?